-2001-02 State Financial Plan
+2002-03 State Financial Plan

 Four governmental fund types comprise the State Financial Plan: the General Fund, the Special Revenue Funds, the Capital Projects Funds, and the Debt Service Funds.
 The State's fund structure adheres to the accounting standards of the Governmental Accounting Standards Board.
-This section discusses significant activities in the General Fund and the other governmental funds anticipated in 2001-02.
+This section discusses significant activities in the General Fund and the other governmental funds anticipated in 2002-

 The General Fund is the principal operating fund of the State and is used to account for all financial transactions except those required to be accounted for in another fund.
 It is the State's largest fund and receives almost all State taxes and other resources not dedicated to particular purposes.
-In the State's 2001-02 fiscal year, the General Fund is expected to account for approximately 46 percent of All Governmental Funds disbursements and 67 percent of State Funds disbursements.
+In the State's 2002-03 fiscal year, the General Fund is expected to account for approximately 42 percent of All Governmental Funds disbursements.
+For an explanation of the composition of All Governmental Funds spending in recent years, please see the section entitled "Prior Fiscal Years" in this AIS.
 General Fund moneys are also transferred to other funds, primarily to support certain capital projects and debt service payments in other fund types.
-The graphs below depict the components of projected receipts and disbursements in the General Fund.
+The graphs below depict the components of projected receipts and disbursements in the General Fund (in percent).

 Many complex political, social and economic forces influence the State's economy and finances, which may in turn affect the State Financial Plan.
 These forces may affect the State unpredictably from fiscal year to fiscal year and are influenced by governments, institutions, and organizations that are not subject to the State's control.
-The 2001-02 Financial Plan is also necessarily based upon forecasts of national and State economic activity.
+The 2002-03 Enacted Plan is also necessarily based upon forecasts of national and State economic activity.
 Economic forecasts have frequently failed to predict accurately the timing and magnitude of changes in the national and State economies.
-The recent terrorist attacks in the City magnify the uncertainties inherent in the State's forecasts, and substantially increase the likelihood that current projections will differ materially and adversely from the projections set forth in this AIS.
+The World Trade Center attacks magnified the uncertainties inherent in the State's forecasts, and increase the likelihood that current projections will differ materially and adversely from the projections set forth in this AIS.
 See the section entitled "Special Considerations" below for a discussion of certain risks and uncertainties faced by the State.